 Key publications:1.
 Chang AC, Mekhdjian AH, Morimatsu M, et al., ACS Nano.
 October 2016.

 Cells in tissues use mechanical forces to transmit information between each other in a poorly understood process called mechanotransduction.
 At the heart of mechanotransduction lies the cadherin-catenin complex, a force-responsive machinery that integrates its kinetics to transduce extracellular mechanical forces into intracellular biochemical information.
 Thus far, it is unclear how temporal and spatial mechanical cues integrate into the mechanotransduction process.

 To fill this gap of knowledge our lab aims to combine single molecule lattice light sheet microscopy together with single molecule magnetic force spectroscopy directly in cells to study the force-depend kinetics of the cadherin-catenin complex.
 This study will help us to understand how intracellular macromolecular complexes integrate forces to accomplish cellular function..

-People in this line of research: Carlos
+People in this line of research: Carlos and Elgin

 Endothelial cells (ECs) line the inner surface of blood and lymphatic vessels and are highly sensitive to fluid flow as part of their physiological function.
 EC migration and vessel development are profoundly influenced by hydrodynamic stresses but how ECs sense fluid flow to coordinate their migration is a central and unanswered question in cardiovascular research with important implications in vessel structure formation.
 In the lymphatic system, fluid flow is particularly important in coordinating sites of endothelial valve formation, which prevent fluid retention and tissue swelling (lymphedema) and promote the unidirectional flow of lymph to reentry in the blood circulatory system.